dariodepa/tiledesk-docs/apis/realtime-api/README.md

 | /<PROJECT_ID>/project_users/<USER_ID> | Get the agents info  |

 ## Rate Limiting
 We only allow a certain number of new connections per minute.
 The number of new connections to the Realtime API is restricted by REST API rate limits.
 We also allow a certain number of concurrently running connections to the Realtime API.
-As a Realtime API consumer, you should expect to be able to have at most 1000 concurrent connections.

-The events delivered by the Realtime API are not restricted by any rate limit.

 We reserve the right to adjust the rate limit for given endpoints in order to provide a high quality of service for all clients.
-If the rate limit is exceeded, Tiledesk will respond with a HTTP 429 Too Many Requests response code and a body that details the reason for the rate limiter kicking in.
+If the rate limit is exceeded, Tiledesk will respond with a Too Many Requests response code and a body that details the reason for the rate limiter kicking in.

 ## Using The API